 What about the Environment?!

-In 1867, the environment was not considered by politicians or lawmakers as an entity in need of regulation.
-At that time, people would have considered aspects of the environment that needed to be controlled or regulated, such as fishing or navigation, but did not consider the environment to be an entity requiring regulation on its own.
+In 1867, the environment was not considered by politicians or lawmakers as a subject in need of regulation.
+At that time, people would have considered aspects of the environment that needed to be controlled or regulated, such as fishing or navigation, but did not consider the environment to require regulation on its own.
 This means that today, regulating the environment requires lawmakers to fit environmental issues into one of the enumerated heads of power.
-Some examples that have been used include: fisheries, non-renewable resource management, aboriginal lands, and provincial property and civil rights.
+Some examples that have been used include: fisheries, non-renewable resource management, and provincial property and civil rights.

 Since only the federal and provincial governments are specifically included in the Constitution, any other law-making bodies, including municipalities, are awarded their power by the provinces.
-For example, the province of Alberta delegates control over certain areas of law and regulation to its towns and cities, such as the cities of Edmonton and Calgary, according to the Municipal Government Act.
+For example, the province of Alberta delegates control over certain areas of law and regulation to its towns and cities through the Municipal Government Act.

 Alberta can only grant a municipality powers that are already under provincial jurisdiction.
 This means that the province cannot award a municipality with any powers that reside solely with the federal government.
 Regardless of this limitation, municipalities have ended up with a significant amount of power over environmental issues.
 For example, municipalities control waste removal and disposal, as well as land development.
 The province becomes significantly less involved in day to day decision making once an area of law or regulation has been delegated to Albertan cities and towns, however, it is important to remember that all of this power ultimately comes from the Constitution.